giorgk/ichnos/README.md

  ### Building in aqua cluster
+ This guide is old and in future will either be removed or updates.

+ I keep it for now because it contains usefull information.

- This guide has not been updated but contains usefull information First clean the modules and load the openmpi
+ First clean the modules and load the openmpi
  ```
 module purge